-GP: Well, we were living in the RV.
-We actually stayed in it for about, maybe ten days, clean.
+GP: We actually stayed in it for about, maybe ten days, Clint?

-CP: Maybe even more.
+CP: Maybe.

 GP: Because of looters.
 We knew as long as we were there, we could at least protect anything that was in the house.
-Any kind of food, if somebody didn't bring something, we'd get something.
-But we had a lot of food brough, a lot.
+Everybody - Any kind of food, if somebody didn't bring something, we'd get something.
+But we had a lot of food brought, a lot.
 My family is here.
-I have a sister that lives at SilverLakes and a brother in Oxford and a brother over in - so, I have family here.
+I have a sister that lives at Silver Lakes and a brother in Oxford and a brother over in - so, I have family here.